 Space Heater Safety

-While space heaters can provide convenient, supplemental heat, you want to take all necessary precautions when using them.
+While space heaters are a convenient solution for keeping warm, you want to take all necessary precautions when using them.

 Also, make sure you place your space heater on a flat surface and in a safe location.